jet-universe/sophon/README.md

  > **Note:** Depending on your machine and GPU configuration, additional settings may be useful.
 Here are a few examples:
  > - Enable PyTorch's DDP for parallel training, e.g., `CUDA_VISIBLE_DEVICES=0,1,2,3 DDP_NGPUS=4 ./train_sophon.sh train --start-lr 2e-3` (the learning rate should be scaled according to `DDP_NGPUS`).
- > - Configure the number of data loader workers, the fetch step for loading each ROOT file, and the dataset split number to alleviate memory burden.
-Example command: `./train_sophon.sh train --num-workers 8 --fetch-step 0.02 --data-split-num 4`.
+ > - Configure the number of data loader workers and the number of splits for the entire dataset.
+The script uses the default configuration `--num-workers 5 --data-split-num 200`, which means there are 5 workers, each responsible for processing 1/5 of the data files and reading the data synchronously; the data assigned to each worker is split into 200 parts, with each worker sequentially reading 1/200 of the total data in order.

 **Step 3** (optional): Convert the model to ONNX.